Synthetixio/SIPs/SIPS/sip-keeper-system.md

 Rewards paid in SNX will utilise the `exchangeRates` contract to get the USD value of SNX and the rewards paid will be based in USD value.
 This will ensure that a fair amount of SNX reward is given to keepers to compensate them.

+The keeper rewards would target a specific gas price (in gwei) that the keeper actions will be executed at.
+When the gas price fluctuates above the target gas price then we would expect keepers to cap their gas price for executing the keeper functions.

 If it is observed that the USD rewards allocated is sufficient / insufficient to have keeper actions completed within a specific time frame, then it would be possible to update the USD rewards to ensure actions are completed.
-There is an expectation that if the reward is more than the gas cost + running costs of completing the action, then in an efficient market keepers would continue performing the actions.
+If the reward is more than the marginal gas cost + running costs of completing the action, then in an efficient market keepers would continue performing the actions.

 ### Settlement of Exchange Entries